 If you need to cancel a trip or course, the following cancellation policy will apply:

-For our day rafting trips and kayak courses (including 2 & 3 day kayak and rescue courses), we provide full refunds for cancellations made up until seven days before the scheduled trip or course date.
-There are no refunds for any cancellations made with less than seven days notice.
+For our Day Rafting Trips and Kayaking Day Clinics, we provide full refunds for cancellations made up until 8 days before the scheduled trip or course date.
+There are no refunds for any cancellations made within 7 days notice.

-For our multi-day trips, a full refund will be given for cancellations made up until 30 days before the trip, and a 50% refund will be given for cancellations made up until 21 days before the trip.
+For our Multi-day Trips and Guide School, a 90% refund will be given for cancellations made up until 60 days before the trip, and a 50% refund will be given for cancellations made up until 22 days before the trip.
 No refunds will be given for cancellations to multi-day rafting or kayaking trips made within 21 days of the first day of the trip.

 For more information, please view our policies page.